ElvisResearchGroup/DictionaryOfNewZealandEnglish/README.md

 Test by cd-ing out of file and back in.

-TODO: The shell script is not great, it calls activate on every sub folder...
-Will find solution later.
+NB: The shell script is not great, it calls activate on every sub folder.

 ### cookiecutter